Product Taxonomy Automation

 45% of searchers take less than 5 seconds to act on a Google search results page.

-You can assume that most of your users aren't carefully analyzing the search engine results page (SERP) before deciding which result to click.
+You can assume that most of your users aren't carefully analyzing the search engine results page before deciding which result to click.

 What does this have to do with Google product taxonomy?